The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Introduction

 \subsection{Contributions and Organization of the Paper}

-In this work, we derive the following results: \begin{itemize} \item We first introduce our main contribution (see Theorem~\ref{theo-KG}), an inner bound based on the secret key approach, where the feedback link is used to generate a key that encrypts the message partially or completely.
+In this work, we derive the following results: \begin{itemize} \item We first introduce our main contribution (see Theorem~\ref{theo-KG}), a lower bound based on the secret key approach, where the feedback link is used to generate a key that encrypts the message partially or completely.

-\item As an extension of Theorem~\ref{theo-KG}, we derive an inner bound (see Theorem~\ref{cor-key}) on secret key agreement for the same channel model.
+\item As an extension of Theorem~\ref{theo-KG}, we derive a lower bound (see Theorem~\ref{cor-key}) on secret key agreement for the same channel model.
 The channel is used both as a source of correlated randomness and as a means of communication, i.e., there is no parallel public noiseless channel used by the terminals.

-\item In order to assess the optimality of these strategies, we derive outer bounds for a particular class of channels (see Theorems~\ref{theo-OB} and~\ref{theo-KA-OB}) and we show that the inner bound and its extension are optimal under some special conditions (see Propositions~\ref{prop:wsk} to~\ref{prop:6}).
-These results provide novel capacity rate regions.
+\item In order to assess the optimality of these strategies, we derive upper bounds for a particular class of channels (see Theorems~\ref{theo-OB} and~\ref{theo-KA-OB}) and we show that the lower bound and its extension are optimal under some special conditions (see Propositions~\ref{prop:wsk} to~\ref{prop:6}).

-\item In addition to these new capacity results, the first inner bound is shown to recover previously reported results for different channel and feedback models (see Theorems~\ref{theorem-5} and~\ref{theorem-6}).
-Consequently, the inner bound provided in this work can be seen as a generalization and thus unification of several results in the field. \end{itemize}
+\item In addition to these new capacity results, the first lower bound is shown to recover previously reported results for different channel and feedback models (see Theorems~\ref{theorem-5} and~\ref{theorem-6}).
+Consequently, the lower bound provided in this work can be seen as a generalization and thus unification of several results in the field. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:Problem} introduces the general channel model and the one used for the capacity results, as well as some basic definitions.
-In Section~\ref{sec:Main}, we present our main results: the inner and outer bounds, whose proofs are deferred to the appendices.
-The new capacity results and the comparison with previously reported inner bounds are shown in Section~\ref{sec:Capacity}, while the summary and concluding remarks are stated in Section~\ref{sec:Summary}.
+In Section~\ref{sec:Main}, we present our main results: the lower and upper bounds, whose proofs are deferred to the appendices.
+The new capacity results and the comparison with previously reported lower bounds are shown in Section~\ref{sec:Capacity}, while the summary and concluding remarks are stated in Section~\ref{sec:Summary}.